riverloopsec/hashashin/README.md

 ```

 ### Docker
+You need to have `binaryninja-api/BinaryNinja-headless.zip` to build the docker image.
+This can be done by checking out the [binaryninja-api](./binaryninja-api) submodule and running [scripts/download_headless.py](https://github.com/Vector35/binaryninja-api/blob/dev/scripts/download_headless.py) to download the headless zip file.
+This requires a valid licence to be placed in `~/.binaryninja/license.dat` on linux.
+Once the zip has been generated, place it in `binaryninja-api/BinaryNinja-headless.zip`.

-Using the provided [Dockerfile](./Dockerfile) you can build an image for net-snmp matching with
+Using the provided [Dockerfile](./Dockerfile) you can now build an image for net-snmp matching with

 ```docker build -f Dockerfile .```